inhaus/uor-json-schema/README.md

 ## Branches

 The `main` branch includes ALL files including `Pipfile`'s to provide a quick and convenient way to run schema validation using [jsonschema](https://github.com/Julian/jsonschema) (Python) on any changes made before committing.
-Instructions on how to use are included below.
+Instructions on how to use it are included below.

 The `release` branch contains only the files for distribution.
 These include: